 Pursuant to the EIT Law, companies established in China were generally subject to EIT at a statutory rate of 25%.
-The 25% EIT rate applies to our subsidiaries and affiliated Chinese entities established in China, except for Ctrip Computer Technology, Ctrip Travel Information and Ctrip Travel Network, which are our subsidiaries, and Shenzhen Ctrip, which is our consolidated affiliated Chinese entity.
+The 25% EIT rate applies to our subsidiaries and affiliated Chinese entities established in China, except for Ctrip Computer Technology, Ctrip Travel Information, Ctrip Travel Network and Software Hotel Information, which are our subsidiaries, and Shenzhen Ctrip, which is our consolidated affiliated Chinese entity.

-- In 2008 and 2009, Ctrip Computer Technology was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15%. - Ctrip Travel Information, historically enjoyed a preferential income tax rate of 15% as it is registered in Pudong New District, Shanghai.
+- In 2008, Ctrip Computer Technology was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - Ctrip Travel Information historically enjoyed a preferential income tax rate of 15% as it is registered in Pudong New District, Shanghai.
 During the fourth quarter of 2004, Ctrip Travel Information was designated as a "Software Development Company" and thus obtained from the relevant tax bureau a full exemption of income tax for 2004 and a 50% reduction of the income tax statutory rate for the period from 2005 to 2007.
-In 2008, Ctrip Travel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - During the fourth quarter of 2007, Ctrip Travel Network was designated as a "software development company" and thus obtained from the relevant tax bureau a 50% reduction of its statutory and local income tax rate for 2007.
-Ctrip Travel Network's qualification for the above preferential EIT rate was terminated in 2008 due to the promulgation of the EIT Law.
-In 2008, Ctrip Travel Network was designated as a "high and new technology enterprise" and "software company" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 12.5% in 2008 and 2009. - Shenzhen Ctrip was entitled to a preferential tax rate of 18% as granted by the local tax bureau based on its registration in the city of Shenzhen in China in 2008.
-Shenzhen Ctrip was entitled to a transitional preferential tax rate of 20% for 2009.
+In 2008, Ctrip Travel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - In the fourth quarter of 2007, Ctrip Travel Network was designated as a "software development company" and thus obtained from the relevant tax bureau a 50% reduction of its statutory and local income tax rate from 2007 to 2009.
+In 2008, Ctrip Travel Network was designated as a "high and new technology enterprise" by the relevant PRC government authorities.
+As a result, Ctrip Travel Network was entitled to a preferential EIT rate of 12.5% for 2008 and 2009 and 15% for 2010. - In 2008, Software Hotel Information was designated as a "high and new technology enterprise" by the relevant PRC government authorities and thus was entitled to a preferential EIT rate of 15% from 2008 to 2010. - Shenzhen Ctrip enjoyed a preferential tax rate of 15% before 2008 as it is registered in Shenzhen, a special economic zone of China.
+Under the current EIT law, Shenzhen Ctrip is entitled to a transitional tax rate which will gradually increase to 25% from 2008 to 2012.
+The applicable tax rate for Shenzhen Ctrip in 2008, 2009 and 2010 was 18%, 20% and 22%, respectively.

 Financial Subsidies.
-In 2007, 2008 and 2009, our subsidiaries in China received business tax rebates in the form of financial subsidies from the government authorities in Shanghai in the amount of approximately RMB21 million, RMB24 million and RMB54 million (US\$8 million), respectively, which we recorded as other income on a cash basis.
+In 2008, 2009 and 2010, our subsidiaries in China received business tax rebates in the form of financial subsidies from the government authorities in Shanghai in the amount of approximately RMB24 million, RMB54 million and RMB64 million (US\$10 million), respectively, which we recorded as other income on a cash basis.
 Such financial subsidies were granted to us at the sole discretion of the government authorities.
 We cannot assure you that our subsidiaries will continue to receive business tax rebates or other financial subsidies in the future.